openstack/ironic-specs/specs/approved/sighup_on_ironic_services.rst

 * change our services so they are launched with ``restart_method='mutate'``
 * change the desired configuration options so that they are mutable
+* make sure the mutable options are not cached, or if they are, make sure that they are updated appropriately with a SIGHUP occurrence

 Dependencies
 ============